Mickey Mouse in Vietnam: Conservation status

 The film was erroneously thought to be lost for many years.
 It was shown under its French title Mickey au Vietnam or Mickey Mouse au Vietnam at the Festival Côté court de Pantin in France in 1998 and 2003.
 In both cases, the copy came from the French distributor ISKRA.
 The Cinémathèque québécoise in Montreal, Canada, used its own copy in 2004.

-On April 22, 2013, YouTube user abadhiggins uploaded the video.
-Five years later, on July 31, 2018, the full short was uploaded by another YouTube user CDCB2 on a distorted VHS print which is low-faded; this version includes the opening and closing titles, the SMPTE Universal countdown film leader, and a Telecine Compact Video Systems servants entrance Disney segment VHS slide, both of which were absent in the 2013 upload, as well the audio track, which, until then, was assumed to be completely lost.
+In April 2013, YouTube user abadhiggins uploaded the video.
+Five years later, in July 2018, the full short was uploaded by another YouTube user CDCB2 on a distorted, low-faded VHS print provided by Patrick Malone of the Internet Animation Database; this version includes the opening and closing titles, the SMPTE Universal countdown film leader, and a Telecine Compact Video Systems servants entrance Disney segment VHS slide, both of which were absent in the 2013 upload, as well as the audio track, which, until then, was assumed to be completely lost.
 The music prominently used in the soundtrack is "The Gonk" by Herbert Chappell, while "Sanctus" from Hector Berlioz's Requiem is used for Mickey's death scene.

 The film was included as part of the 2022 Disney+ documentary Mickey: The Story of a Mouse.

+The short would be included as a bonus feature in the Complete Kubrick Criterion boxset's Full Metal Jacket disc.